-Meet with local civic clubs and rotary clubs to introduce the program and gain support.
+Meet with local rotary clubs and civic clubs such as Junior League, Jaycees, and Kiwanis to introduce the program and gain support and sponsors.

 Contact your local health department and see if they have any programs or funds that can assist in covering the costs of your GO FAR Club.

 Contact your local Child Care Resources and Referral agency to find more local resources.